john-science/john-science.github.io/_drafts/2016-11-24-fav-text-based-games.md

 Throw 10 candies on the ground
 ```

-At first this will barely feel like a game; there's nothing to it.
+At first this will barely feel like a game; there is nothing to it.
 But the more you play the more it grows.
-The more there is to do.
-But I don't think there is any way for me to talk about this game without spoilering it, or at least seriously spoilering the opening.
-So all I will say is it is puzzle-based.
+This makes it hard to talk about the game without spoilering it, or at least spoilering the opening.
+But I *can* say the game is puzzle-based.
+It is a light-hearted, low-key game you can walk away from at any moment and come back days later.
+Hell, that might even help you.
+By the end, you will feel like you have a relationship with the game developer.

 * [Play Online - Candy Box 2](http://candybox2.net/) - This is the one you want to play.
 * [Play Online - Candy Box](http://candies.aniwey.net/)